-In 2005, the Institute of Medicine released a report6 calling attention to cancer survivors and their special needs.
+In 2005, the Institute of Medicine released a report calling attention to cancer survivors and their special needs.
 At that time, a growing number of patients were not returning to their primary care physicians to receive health maintenance after completing their cancer treatment.
-A proposed solution was for the oncologist to develop a personalized survivorship care plan, which would help the patient understand the treatments received, the importance of health maintenance, and the need for follow-up surveillance.5
+A proposed solution was for the oncologist to develop a personalized survivorship care plan, which would help the patient understand the treatments received, the importance of health maintenance, and the need for follow-up surveillance.

 The survivorship care plan was originally intended for patients who had completed their cancer treatment.
 But patients with hematologic cancers tend to need lifelong treatment.
-Nevertheless, major organizations such as the American Society of Hematology and the American Society of Clinical Oncology consider a survivorship care plan an essential part of cancer care for all patients and not just those with solid tumors.
-The plan should consist of a written treatment summary and recommendations for follow-up care.
+Nevertheless, major organizations such as the American Society of Hematology and the American Society of Clinical Oncology consider a survivorship care plan an essential part of cancer care for all patients and not just those with solid tumors.The plan should consist of a written treatment summary and recommendations for follow-up care.

-■ EFFECTS OF HEMATOLOGIC CANCER AND ITS TREATMENT
+EFFECTS OF HEMATOLOGIC CANCER AND ITS TREATMENT

 Hematologic cancers and their treatment put patients at risk of many complications, including endocrinopathies, such as hypothyroidism or diabetes secondary to chronic steroid and immunosuppressant use, and cardiovascular events, such as congestive heart failure and stroke due to high-dose chemotherapy.
-Survivors are also at risk of secondary cancers and recurrence of the primary cancer.
-8-15 a healthy lifestyle.
-A survey of over 400,000 cancer survivors found that 15% were current cigarette smokers, 27.5% were obese, and 31.5% had not engaged in physical activity during the previous 30 days.16
+Survivors are also at risk of secondary cancers and recurrence of the primary cancer.8-15

+Despite the gravity of a cancer diagnosis, cancer patients do not always adhere to a healthy lifestyle.
+A survey of over 400,000 cancer survivors found that 15% were current cigarette smokers, 27.5% were obese, and 31.5% had not engaged in physical activity during the previous 30 days.